How to Succeed as a Leader

 Our researchers analyzed data from nearly 2400 managers at 24 organizations in 3 countries to understand the leadership gap — the skills that organizations need for the future that their leaders don’t have right now.
 We found 6 key gaps emerged.

-If you can figure out how to achieve success in these 6 areas, you’re more likely to close the gap and succeed as a leader.
+If you can figure out how to achieve success in these 6 areas, you’re more likely to close that gap and truly succeed as a leader.

 Stand Out by Achieving in These 6 Areas